Covenants and testaments are based on promises and agreements between two or more parties.

 Arthur W. Pink says:

 Justification and sanctification are never separated; where God imputes the righteousness of Christ, He also imparts a principle of holiness, the latter being the fruit or consequence of the former; both being necessary before we can be admitted into heaven.
-Because the blood of Christ has met every claim of God upon and against His people, its virtues and purifying effects are applied to them by His Spirit…..for the blood of Christ is not merely, so to speak, the key unlocking the Holy of Holies to Him as our High Priest and Redeemer, it is not merely our ransom by which we are delivered out of bondage, and freed from the curse, are brought nigh unto God; but it also separates us from death and sin.
-It is incorruptable, always cleansing and vivifying; through this blood we are separated from the evil world, and overcome; by this blood we keep our garments white.
+Because the blood of Christ has met every claim of God upon and against His people, its virtues and purifying effects are applied to them by His Spirit…..for the blood of Christ is not merely, so to speak, the key unlocking the Holy of Holies to Him as our High Priest and Redeemer, it is not merely our ransom by which we are delivered out of bondage, and freed from the curse, and are brought nigh unto God; but it also separates us from death and sin.
+It is incorruptable, always cleansing and vivifying; through this blood we are separated from the evil world, and we may then overcome; by this blood we keep our garments white.
 (John 6:53; Rev 7:14)

 Thus obedience to God in all things is essential to our ultimate salvation.
 The method by which this is accomplished has been changed.
 Former adherence to rites and services and sacrifices has been done away with, nailed to the cross.
 Faith in a coming Saviour is fulfilled by His arrival, and we by faith now trust in His Spirit abiding in us to create in us the image of Christ that first resided in Adam before the fall.
 This work that makes us one with Christ and the Father is a work of a lifetime.
 It is only by our daily surrender and submission to the Holy Spirit that this is appropriated in our lives.
 Thus our obedience to God’s laws are not a means to justification, but the fruit of our sanctification.